mgerault/IMPRINTS.CETSA.app/README.md

 It can also be used to study downstream effects on protein interaction, providing a novel perspective on protein function in situ.
 For more details please refer to the [CETSA website](https://www.cetsa.org/about).

-This package is specifically cinceived to analyse the IMPRINTS-CETSA data.
+This package is specifically conceived to analyse the IMPRINTS-CETSA data.
 With this technique, less temperatures are required; only fold change bar plot are computed not the melt curve.
 With this informative technique, you can compare different cell state by temperature in one experiment set.

 ## How to install mineCETSAapp?